itchio/itch.io/docs/creators/quality-guidelines.md

 ### Do not add your game to unrelated jams for promotion

-Game jam hosts put a lot effort into their pages so that participants can have the best time, and work with other people on a similar theme.
-Do not submit your project to a jam with no consideration just so you can increase exposure to your page.
-We consider it spamming, your account will lose jam permission, and we may disable your account.
+Game jam hosts invest considerable effort into their pages to ensure participants have an enjoyable experience, and can collaborate with others on a unified theme.
+Please do not submit your project to a jam without consideration, merely to increase exposure for your page.
+We view such actions as spamming.
+As a consequence, your account will lose jam submission privileges, and we may even disable your account.

 ### Do not create a game jam to advertise your project

-Do not create a game jam just so you can submit or advertise your own project.
-Game jams are events for others to participate in, and we expect to see a reasonable level of effort put into their creation.
-Thinly veiled advertisements are not tolerated and will be taken down.
-Additionally, your account may lose permission to host and participate in game jams.
+Avoid creating a game jam solely for the purpose of submitting or promoting your own project.
+Game jams are designed as participatory events, and we expect a reasonable level of effort to be put into their organization.
+Thinly disguised advertisements are not acceptable and will be removed.
+Furthermore, your account may be stripped of its privileges to host and participate in game jams.

 ### Do not create a game jam to solicit work

-Jam participants should maintain all rights and ownership over their work.
-Do not use the jam system to seek out paid work or try to solicit game developers to create intellectual property for you or your company.
-Do not host a "competition" where the winner gives up the rights of their work, even if there is a monetary prize.
-This is exploitative to creators.
-There are many other places on the internet where can go and hire contractors, itch.io is not the place for that.
+Participants in a game jam should retain all rights and ownership over their work.
+Do not utilize the jam system to pursue paid work or solicit game developers to produce intellectual property for you or your company.
+Refrain from hosting a "competition" where the winner forfeits the rights to their work, even if a monetary prize is involved.
+Such actions are exploitative towards creators.
+There are numerous other places on the internet where you can hire contractors - itch.io is not the appropriate platform for that.

 ## Sales

 ### Your project should not be constantly on sale

-A sale is a special event when your game can be purchased for a reduced cost for a limited time.
-If your game is always on sale, then it's not actually on sale.
-Update the price of the game accordingly.
-We want people browsing game sales to see things that are on sale.
+A sale is a unique event where your game can be procured at a discounted price for a limited duration.
+If your game is perpetually on sale, then it isn't genuinely on sale.
+Please adjust the price of your game accordingly.
+We aim for people browsing game sales to encounter items that are genuinely discounted.

-**In many countries it is illegal to misrepresent the cost of your product.**
+**Misrepresenting the cost of your product is illegal in many countries.**

-Note: Bundles are an exception to this rule, since a bundle's discount is due to purchasing multiple items together, it is fine to have the bundle discount available indefinitely.
+Note: Bundles are an exception to this rule.
+As the discount on a bundle is due to the combined purchase of multiple items, it's acceptable to have the bundle discount available indefinitely.

 ### Do not use sales to misrepresent your product's price

-Do not change the base price of your product, then apply a sale to return your product back to the original price too make it seem like the product is sale despite the actual price being unchanged.
-This is false advertising, and it violations consumer protection laws in many regions.
+Do not alter the base price of your product, then apply a sale to bring your product back to its original price to make it seem like the product is on sale despite the actual price remaining unchanged.
+This is considered false advertising, and it violates consumer protection laws in many regions.

 ### Avoid creating sales too frequently

-Creating sales too frequently reduces the value of an individual sale.
-A sale is meant to be a special event where your product can be obtained for a discount.
-Do not use price manipulation and sales to mislead the buyer about the actual price of your product.
+Holding sales too frequently diminishes the value of each individual sale.
+A sale is intended to be a unique event where your product can be purchased at a discount.
+Avoid using price manipulation and frequent sales to mislead the buyer about the actual price of your product.

 ## Community